 CEO of Advion Interchim Scientific and Chairman and CEO of Sigma Analytical Services

-Aaron Hineman is currently the Inorganic Product Line Leader for the Americas.
-Prior to this position he was a Senior Field Application Scientist with PerkinElmer.
+Aaron Hineman is the Inorganic Product Line Leader for the Americas at PerkinElmer.
+Prior to this position, he was a Senior Field Application Scientist.
 Aaron has a strong background in inorganic analytical chemistry including demonstrated hands-on expertise in state of the art ICP-MS and ICP-OES instrumentation, hyphenated speciation using chromatography coupled to ICP-MS, working in 21 CFR Part 11 compliant laboratories for elemental impurity analysis, and various microwave, acid and fusion sample preparation techniques.
-Prior to joining PerkinElmer he spent 10 years in environmental and geochemical laboratories developing analytical methodology and laboratory systems.
+Prior to joining PerkinElmer, he spent 10 years in environmental and geochemical laboratories developing analytical methodology and laboratory systems.
 His interests outside of work include snowboarding/skiing, obstacle races, biking, and running.

 Juniper Analytics, LLC